dmsosa/microservices/README.md

-The obstacles that I found during the development of the project can be found in other "somewhat . md" files, because I did not want to make this text either very large or mixed in topics.
+The obstacles that I found during the development of the project can be found in other "readme . md" files, because I did not want to make this README either very large or mixed in topics.

 ### Documentation:

 The documentation of our APIs developed with Swagger was to explain its features.